We all claim we want happiness. We want to “hack” happiness. And yet, many of us are unhappy.

 The list of human desires is not that long.
 Most of us aspire to achieve the same things.
 We’re simple beings.
 But you know what we also are?

 Yup.
 We are.
-That’s why we show that type of behavior I mentioned at the beginning of this article.
+That’s why we show the type of behavior I mentioned at the beginning of this article.
 If you’re grateful, why would you complain, right?

 I don’t like to blame anybody.
 And I hate pointing my finger towards something or someone and say, “it’s your fault!”